-How New Year is celebrated across the world?
+Happy New Year 2022: How is New Year celebrated across the world?

 There are different beliefs and methods with regard to the celebration of the New Year in different countries.
 In this article, we will learn about the interesting traditions and events associated with the celebrations on New Year’s eve in some of the selected countries of the world.

-1. Russia: In Russia, people write their wishes on a paper on the New Year’s Eve and burn it.
+In Russia, people write their wishes on a paper on New Year’s Eve and burn them.
 After this, the ashes of the burnt paper are mixed with Champagne and are drunk by the wisher.
 In Russia, there is a belief that their wish in this form will motivate them to achieve their goals in the coming year.

 It is believed that they will receive wealth during the next twelve months of the year.
 Some brave people spend their New Year’s Eve in the graveyards of their beloved.

-5. Philippines: Here, people wear clothes with dots and keep coins in their pockets.
+Here, people wear clothes with dots and keep coins in their pockets.
 In the Philippines, it is considered that round-shaped objects symbolize prosperity.
-They also eat round-shaped objects such as pineapple, Orange, Guava, etc. on the New Year’s Eve.
+They also eat round-shaped objects such as pineapple, Orange, Guava, etc. on New Year’s Eve.

 In parts of Greece, there is a tradition of eating Vasilopita (a kind of cake).
 They hide coins in the cake.
 New Year is considered lucky for whosoever gets the coin in his piece of cake.

-8. South Africa: On New Year’s Eve in South Africa, people throw out old furniture, clothes and old gadgets like TV, Radio, etc. from their houses.
+On New Year’s Eve in South Africa, people throw out old furniture, clothes, and old gadgets like TV, Radio, etc. from their houses.
 Here, people prefer to begin the New Year with New things.

-11. Brazil: Brazilians wear all white clothes on New Year’s Eve to get rid of evil spirits.
-Some people in Brazil, follow the practice of diving in the seven waves of sea during the first week of the New Year and also throw flowers in the sea.
+Brazilians wear all white clothes on New Year’s Eve to get rid of evil spirits.
+Some people in Brazil, follow the practice of diving in the seven waves of the sea during the first week of the New Year and also throw flowers in the sea.

 In India also, New Year is celebrated with a big bang.
 Here, youngsters organize parties in which everything from cake to liquor is served throughout.
-In India, some people take pledges in the form of New Year resolutions like to quit smoke/drink, to take care of their health or to abstain from immoral activities.
+In India, some people take pledges in the form of New Year resolutions like quitting smoke/drinking, taking care of their health, or abstaining from immoral activities.